 “Restrictive and exclusionary banking and financial regulations no doubt played a role in the drive to create cryptocurrency to begin with, so there’s no surprise that the industry is resistant to regulations as a whole.” – Darya Karatkevich

-Self Regulatory Progress Across the Globe
+Self Regulatory Progress Across Multiple Blockchain Companies

 In the next section, we’ll cover four different regions of the world.
-By taking a look at the self-regulatory projects they each have going, we can gain some insight into how self-regulation is fitting into the future or crypto.
+By taking a look at the self-regulatory projects they each have going, we can gain some insight into how self-regulation is fitting into the future of crypto.

 United Kingdom – Eqwity.io